rsvim/rfc/1-TUI/3-Layout.md

 ### Window Layout

-Rsvim (and Vim/Neovim) allow user splitting their window vertically and horizontally, and even create floating window.
+Rsvim (and Vim/Neovim) allow user splitting their window vertically and horizontally, and also creating floating window.